Lottie Shackelford: Early life and education

-Education

 Shackelford received a Bachelor of Arts degree in Business Administration from Philander Smith College in Little Rock, Arkansas.
 In the fall of 1958, she first enrolled at Philander Smith College, intending to become a microbiologist.
-In 1963, she left school because her father fell ill and died.In 1979, when her eldest child was a senior in high school, Shackelford returned to obtain her Bachelor’s degree.
+In 1963, she left school because her father fell ill and died.
+In 1979, when her eldest child was a senior in high school, Shackelford returned to obtain her Bachelor’s degree.
 She was a Senior Fellow at the Arkansas Institute of Politics and a fellow at the John F. Kennedy School of Government, Harvard University.

 Career

 After graduating from Philander Smith College, Shackelford worked with the Urban League of Greater Little Rock and the University of Arkansas for Medical Sciences.
 Shackelford’s first entry into politics occurred in 1974 when she ran for a position on the Board of Directors for Little Rock.
 Shackelford was involved with a group called Black Female Action which was crucial to her entry into the political sphere.
 At the time, the group was trying to get the Arkansas Gazette to include photos of Black brides on the front page of their society section.
 This work led to the group's involvement in more political matters, leading members to encourage Shackelford to run.
-Out of the five candidates that ran in 1974, Shackelford finished third.A White businessman won the position.
-In 1978, due to a vacancy on the Board of Directors, Shackelford was appointed for a two year term.After that term was finished, Shackelford ran for reelection in 1980 and won.
+Out of the five candidates that ran in 1974, Shackelford finished third.
+A White businessman won the position.
+In 1978, due to a vacancy on the Board of Directors, Shackelford was appointed for a two year term.
+After that term was finished, Shackelford ran for reelection in 1980 and won.
 She was re-elected citywide twice.
 In 1987, the Board of Directors for Little Rock elected her to be mayor, a role she served in until 1991.
 During her tenure in local government, Shackelford directed liaison activities for minority businesses and held leadership positions at the National League of Cities.
 She also presented papers on local government, economic development, and electoral politics nationally and internationally, and led economic trade missions and conducted lecture tours in Europe, Asia, and Africa.